How To Remove Someone From A Mortgage

 Do I need a solicitor to take my name off a mortgage?

-In most cases, a solicitor is necessary to handle legal documentation, particularly in a transfer of equity.
+In most cases, a solicitor or conveyancer is necessary to handle legal documentation, particularly in a transfer of equity.
 Their expertise will also ensure that all documents comply with local laws and lender requirements.

 What happens to a joint mortgage after separation?